How to keep a clear head when uncertainty growsby

 Even as the December election neared, it was instructive to hear BBC political editor Laura Kunessberg talk about the difficulty of being able to predict “with any degree of certainty” what was likely to happen with the latest compromise deal.
 Her comments were a signal that probabilistic thinking is a core part of the political correspondent’s toolkit.
 If people in Westminster are doing it, it might be a useful way to model how those uncertainties could play out in other scenarios, such as business.

-The most famous exponent of these techniques is Nate Silver, who in his book ‘The Signal and the Noise’ explains how probabilistic models helped him accurately predict how the 538 congressional districts would vote in the 2008 election to put Barack Obama in the White House.
+The most famous exponent of these techniques is Nate Silver, who in his book ‘The Signal and the Noise’ explains how probabilistic models helped him accurately predict how the 538 electoral college members would vote in 2008 to put Barack Obama in the White House.
 The book also applies mathematician Thomas Bayes’ approach to the 2007-8 financial crisis, weather forecasting and baseball.

 The Bayes technique sets out from a model based on known facts and applies probabilities to different potential outcomes.
 When new facts are encountered, the probabilities can be recalculated and the model adjusted.
 Philip Tetlock and Dan Gardiner built on these ideas to describe the process of ‘Superforecasting’, which trains in past probabilities and constantly refines predictions as you collect new data.